bradmartti/20-series-drill-jigs/README.md

 - Multi-point T-nut clamping for secure fixture connection
 - T-nut anti-spin design prevents T-nuts from rotating, enabling quick and easy installation
 - Optional side alignment pins for improved alignment and jig longevity
-- End alignment pins for common 10 mm fixed-offset drilling
+- End alignment pins for common fixed-offset drilling
 - Convenient alignment locations for matching to measured marks on the extrusion
 - Designed for Additive Manufacturing (DfAM)
-- Included parameter file for easy user customization
 - Optional multi-purpose jig that handles various extrusion sizes and joint types — ideal for non-repetitive or mixed jobs where setup/removal time is acceptable in exchange for fewer dedicated tools

 ## Hardware